corigne/dot-neovim/README.md

 All non-standard vim keybinds:
 **Note: Default leader is Space**

+Normal Mode:

+- , = navigate one tab to the left
+- . = navigate one tab to the right
+- Super + , = move current tab to the left
+- Super + , = move current tab to the right
 - leader + \  = nohl
 - leader + ss = Strip highlighted whitespace from file (trailing)
 - leader + bn = buffer-next